-On the Upgrades page, configure the search criteria to filter the upgrades that are added to the service plan.
-Only upgrades that meet the specified criteria are added to the associated deployment.
+On the Upgrades page, configure the search criteria to filter the upgrades to add the service plan.
+It only adds upgrades that meet the specified criteria to the associated deployment.
 The following property filters are available:

-Click Preview to view the upgrades that meet the specified criteria.
+To view the upgrades that meet the specified criteria, select Preview.

 On the Deployment Schedule page, configure the following settings:

-Schedule evaluation: Specify whether Configuration Manager evaluates the available time and installation deadline times by using UTC or the local time of the computer that runs the Configuration Manager console.
+Schedule evaluation: Specify how Configuration Manager evaluates the available time and installation deadline times.
+It can either use UTC or the local time of the computer that runs the Configuration Manager console.

 When you select local time, it uses the current time on the computer running the Configuration Manager console.
-If you then select As soon as possible for the Software available time or Installation deadline, it uses the current local time to evaluate when updates are available or when they are installed on a client.
+If you then select As soon as possible for the Software available time or Installation deadline, it uses the current local time to evaluate when the upgrade is available or when a client installs it.
 If the client is in a different time zone, these actions will occur when the client's time reaches the evaluation time.

-Software available time: Select one of the following settings to specify when the software updates are available to clients:
+Software available time: Select one of the following settings to specify when the upgrade is available to clients:

-As soon as possible: Select this setting to make the software updates that are included in the deployment available to the client computers as soon as possible.
-When you create the deployment with this setting selected, Configuration Manager updates the client policy.
-Then, at the next client policy polling cycle, clients become aware of the deployment, and can install the upgrade.
+As soon as possible: Make the upgrade available to clients right away.
+When you create the deployment with this setting, Configuration Manager updates the client policy.
+At the next client policy polling cycle, clients become aware of the deployment, and can install the upgrade.
 This setting is the default and most common for the available time.

-Installation deadline: Select one of the following settings to specify the installation deadline for the software updates in the deployment:
+Installation deadline: Select one of the following settings to specify when to require clients to install the upgrade:

-The actual installation deadline time is the displayed deadline time plus a random amount of time up to 2 hours.
-This reduces the potential impact of all client computers in the destination collection installing the updates in the deployment at the same time.
+The actual installation deadline time is the displayed deadline interval plus a random amount of time up to 2 hours.
+This randomization reduces the potential impact of all clients in the collection installing the upgrade at the same time.

-You can configure the Computer Agent client setting Disable deadline randomization to disable the installation randomization delay for required updates.
-For more information, see Computer Agent.
+To disable the installation randomization delay for required updates, configure the Computer Agent client setting Disable deadline randomization.
+For more information, see About client settings: Computer Agent.